hmcts/et_test_helpers/README.md

 ### Using The Capybara Selectors

-The ethos of this gem is to always find the top level of components.
+The ethos of this gem is to always find the top level of a component given a selector which is normally a visual label (can be a simple string, a hash or a symbol to point into an I18n file if configured).
 What is meant by that is better demonstrated in an example text field.

 The source of this information is https://design-system.service.gov.uk/components/text-input/